 Cyber threat intelligence is what cyber threat information becomes once it is collected, evaluated and analyzed.
 Cyber threat intelligence provides a better understanding of cyber threats and allows you to identify similarities and differences between different types of cyber threats in an accurate and timely manner.

-Cyber threat intelligence is developed in an cyclical process referred to as the intelligence cycle.
-In the intelligence cycle, data collection is planned, implemented and evaluated to produce a report that is then disseminated and revaluated in the context of any new information.
+Cyber threat intelligence is developed in a cyclical process referred to as the intelligence cycle.
+In the intelligence cycle, data collection is planned, implemented, and evaluated to produce a report that is then disseminated and re-evaluated in the context of any new information.

-The process is a cycle because during the gathering or evaluation process you may identify gaps, unanswered questions or be prompted to collect new requirements and restart the intelligence cycle.
+The process is a cycle because, during the gathering or evaluation process, you may identify cybersecurity gaps and unanswered questions or be prompted to collect new requirements and restart the intelligence cycle.

 Analysis hinges on the triad of actors, intent, and capability with consideration of their tactics, techniques, and procedures (TTPs), motivations, and access to intended targets.

 By studying the triad of actors, it becomes possible to make informed strategic, operation, and tactical assessments:

 Operational assessments target potential incidents related to events, investigations or activities and provide guidance about how to respond to them.
 For example, what to do when a computer is infected with malware.

 Properly applied cyber threat intelligence provides insights into cyber threats and promotes a faster, more targeted response.
 It can assist decision-makers in determining acceptable cybersecurity risks, controls, and budget constraints in equipment and staffing and support incident response and post-incident response activities.